jetbrains-academy/kotlin-onboarding-introduction/LastPush/CompleteTheProject/task.md

 ```
 </div>

-The possible values for the `generatorName` argument:
+The possible values for the `generatorName` argument are:

-- `canvas` – calls the `canvasGenerator` function
+- `canvas` – it calls the `canvasGenerator` function
-- `canvasGaps` - calls `canvasWithGapsGenerator` function
+- `canvasGaps` - it calls the `canvasWithGapsGenerator` function

-The `applyGenerator` function should inform the user about an unexpected filter name by throwing an error.
+The `applyGenerator` function should throw an error to alert the user about an unexpected filter name.

 <div class="hint" title="Click me to see the patterns generator project example">